CommitHub/CommitHub-Blog/src/pages/blogs/01-21-2020-web-accessibility-tutorial/index.md

 ### Keyboard Navigation

 Many disabled individuals rely on keyboard navigation.
 If you are building something on your website that is meant to be interacted with a mouse, make sure you can accomplish the same via a keyboard.
-You can accomplish this using the [focusable elements](https://html.spec.whatwg.org/multipage/interaction.html#the-tabindex-attribute) to help accomplish this.
+You can accomplish this using the <a href="https://html.spec.whatwg.org/multipage/interaction.html#the-tabindex-attribute" rel="noopener" target="_blank">focusable elements</a> to help accomplish this.

 ## Resources